Contact

 Kathryn's dog training career began during an internship at Penn Vet Working Dog Center the summer of 2018.
 When the internship was over, she wanted to continue training dogs to help others.
 Kathryn took on an 8-week-old yellow lab, Mushu, in hopes of training him to be a service dog.
 After 2 years of working together, he graduated as a mobility service dog and began his role of helping someone in need.
 Mushu helped grow her knowledge of positive reinforcement, the effects of the human-canine-bond, and the never-ending wonders dogs can do.

-After graduating from University of Pittsburgh with a BS in Biological Sciences, Kathryn moved to Santa Rosa, California in 2019 to start her career as an Apprentice Instructor with Canine Companions for Independence.
-From there, she moved to Columbus, OH to continue her career with Canine Companions.
-While working full time as a service dog trainer, Kathryn frequently volunteered with local Search and Rescue K9 teams and handlers to assist with trainings.
-Now, she is training her own Dutch Shepherd as a Search and Rescue K9.
+After graduating from University of Pittsburgh with a BS in Biological Sciences, Kathryn started working as a service dog trainer with Canine Companions.
+While working full time, Kathryn frequently volunteered with local Search and Rescue K9 teams and handlers to assist with trainings.

-In April 2022, Kathryn joined our team as a full time trainer in April 2022.
+In April 2022, Kathryn joined our team as a full-time trainer.
 This was a dream job for her since her internship and she is so happy to be back.
 She fell in love with the mission and helping reach each dog's full potential.
+She has trained dogs in our program that have graduated in Urban Search and Rescue, Dual Purpose Law Enforcement, and Single Purpose Scent Detection careers.
+Kathryn is a NASAR certified volunteer Search and Rescue K9 Handler for Lambertville-New Hope Ambulance and Rescue Squad with her own Dutch Shepherd, Valkyrie.
+In her time off, she enjoys hiking and reading.

 • Danny Eliasen